Negotiating salary can feel awkward, but it’s a big factor in your long-term earnings.

 Sharing this information might cause employers to base their offer on your past earnings, potentially resulting in a lower salary than what you might aim for.

-To ensure you’re getting a fair offer, job seekers can familiarize themselves with salary history bans in certain areas.
+To ensure you’re getting a fair offer, familiarize yourself with salary history bans in certain areas.

-These policies are designed to reduce wage gaps and can guide you in understanding what a fair salary looks like.
+These policies are designed to reduce wage gaps and can help you understand what a fair salary is.

 Here are two polite responses you can give if you’re asked to disclose your salary: